The vision, mission and values of the program are:

 In order to achieve this goal, the curriculum is built around eight vertical themes which describe major areas of capability.

-In this course teaching and learning takes place in accordance with the University’s approved semesters and teaching blocks, and as set out in the Sydney Medical School Academic Calendar, approved by Academic Board.
+In this course teaching and learning takes place in accordance with the University’s approved semesters and teaching blocks, and as set out in the 2024 Sydney Medical School Academic Calendar, approved by Academic Board [to be published in late November 2023].

 The Australian Health Practitioner Regulation Agency (AHPRA) in partnership with the Medical Council of New South Wales, implements the National Registration and Accreditation Scheme under the Health Practitioner Regulation National Law Act 2009 (known as 'the National Law').
 This applies to graduates of medical schools in NSW.